paris-saclay-cds/ramp-workflow/doc/using_kits.rst

    $ ramp-test --help

-The output of the `ramp-test` command will be looking like:
+The output of the `ramp-test` command should look like:

 .. code-block:: bash